megaease/coolshell-llm/README.md

 ### Demo

-We have uploaded the model results fine-tuned based on the `qa.json` file on huggingface, which you can download and try from this [link](https://huggingface.co/zhaokun/coolshell-llm).
+We have uploaded the model results fine-tuned based on the `qa.json` file on Hugging Face, which you can download and try from this [Hugging Face Repo](https://huggingface.co/zhaokun/coolshell-llm).

 The method of use is as follows: